William Conner: Career

 From his arrival in what became central Indiana in 1800 to the end of his life in 1855, William Conner was actively involved in the area's settlement and development, including founding Hamilton County, Indiana, platting the town of Noblesville in 1823, and donating land in the new town to establish it as the county's seat of government.
 Conner was also a trader, interpreter, and liaison on treaty negotiations with the Native Americans.
 Beginning in the 1820s, Conner used the wealth he had amassed from his ties to trading and the land cession treaties with Native Americans to become a landowner and successful business entrepreneur during Indiana's pioneer era.

 Trader and interpreter

 After the American Revolutionary War, Conner joined his older brother, John, in what later became the state of Indiana.
 Arriving in 1800, they worked as agents for Angus Mackintosh, a Canadian fur trader, and become officially licensed traders in 1801.
-The Conner brothers settled among the Delaware along the west fork of the White River in present-day central Indiana, and married the Delaware women.
+The Conner brothers settled among the Delaware along the west fork of the White River in present-day central Indiana, and married Delaware women.